Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 \subsubsection{Dirac delta WTD}

-Consider a simple case in which entities always make jumps after waiting for a fixed amount of time.
-That is, the WTD of each entity is the Dirac delta distribution $T_{i}(t)=\delta(t-\triangle_i)$, which yields
+Consider a situation in which events occur after entities wait for a fixed amount of time.
+That is, the WTD of each node is the Dirac delta distribution $T_{i}(t) = \delta(t - \triangle_i)$, which yields

 In Equation \eqref{eq: model-discrete}, $x_j^-(t)$ is the opinion right before entity $j$ changes its opinion at time $t$.
-Because entity $j$ jumps after waiting {for} exactly time $\triangle_j$, we have $x_j^-(t)=x_j(t-\triangle_j)$.
-This yields the opinion-dynamics model
+Because entity $j$ updates its opinion after waiting for exactly time $\triangle_j$, we have $x_j^-(t)=x_j(t-\triangle_j)$.
+This yields the opinion model

-Suppose that all entities wait {for} the same amount of time $\triangle_i = 1$ before jumping (i.e., the system is homogeneous).
+Suppose that all entities wait for the same amount of time $\triangle_i = 1$ before updating their opinions (i.e., the model is homogeneous).
 We can then write \eqref{eq: delta-model-i} in matrix form as the discrete dynamical system

-where $x(n)\in\mathbb{R}^N$ is the vector of opinions and $P=\{\widetilde{A}_{ij}\}_{i,j\in V}$ is a transition matrix that we obtain from the row-normalized edge weights of the graph $G$.
+where $x(n) \in \mathbb{R}^N$ is the vector of opinions and the transition matrix is $P = \widetilde{A}$, which is the row-normalized adjacency matrix.
 The model \eqref{eq: dirac-model} has the same form as the DeGroot model of opinion dynamics \cite{degroot1974reaching}.